abhishek2602/covid19-bot/data/nlu.md

 - I have a doubt that I have cornona virus
 - how can I check if I am suffering from corona virus or not

+## intent:corona_tracker
+- I want to track cornona numbers
+- Want to know how many are infected
+- numbers

 ## intent:corona_state
 - [india](state)
 - [karnataka](state)